gvwilson/teachtogether.tech/en-md/memory/index.md

 ## Concept Maps {#memory-concept-maps}

-Our tool of choice for representing someone's mental model is a <span g="g:concept-map">concept map</span>, in which facts are bubbles and connections are labeled connections.
+Our tool of choice for representing someone's mental model is a <span g="concept-map">concept map</span>, in which facts are bubbles and connections are labeled connections.
 As examples,
 <a figure="f:memory-seasons"/> shows why the Earth has seasons (from [IHMC][ihmc]),